Is CBD Oil Legal in Texas? | Prosecution May Depend on Your Location (2019)

 Felony Prosecution of CBD Oil in Tarrant County

 In Tarrant County, if the CBD contains THC, the case is the filed as a felony as a Penalty Group 2 illegal substance.
 This penalty group is generally reserved for hallucinogens, their salts, isomers, and salts of isomers.

 What most people don't realize is the person charged with Possession of a Penalty Group 2 substance is charged with the entire weight of the substance, including "adulterants or dilutants."
 In other words, a small eye dropper bottle of CBD oil with half an ounce of liquid could contain a second-degree felony amount of drugs.
 That means the person is facing 2 to 20 years in prison and up to a $10,000.

 Individuals possessing CBD oil, which is sold and marketed as being free of any psychoactive ingredients, are being punished as though it were equivalent to PCP, MDMA, or Ecstasy, or other hallucinogenic Penalty Group 2 substances.

 CBD is short for Cannabidiol.
 Like THC, it is one of 85 cannabinoids present in the cannabis plant.
 CBD Oil contains high levels of CBD and trace amounts of THC.
 The lack of high levels of THC makes CBD Oils non-psychoactive.

 What is THC?

 THC is short for Tetrahydrocannabinol.
 This is one of many chemical compounds found in cannabis.
-THC is responsible for psychological and euphoric effects of the drug; in other words, it is what makes people feel “high” when they smoke or ingest marijuana.
+THC is responsible for the psychological and euphoric effects of the drug.
+In other words, it is what makes people feel “high” when they smoke or ingest marijuana.

 How is CBD Different From THC?